rails/rails/guides/source/4_1_release_notes.md

 Major Features
 --------------

-* Variants
+### Variants

   We often want to render different html/json/xml templates for phones, tablets, and desktop browsers.
-Variants make it easy.
+Variants makes it easy.

-  The request variant is a specialization of the request format, like :tablet, :phone, or :desktop.
+  The request variant is a specialization of the request format, like `:tablet`, `:phone`, or `:desktop`.

   You can set the variant in a before_action: